Parts of Speech-Grounded Subspaces in Vision-Language Models: Experiments

 In this subsection, our goal is to further validate quantitatively how well our noun subspace can isolate the representations relating to the content in an image by studying the task of zero-shot image classification\footnote{For example, the colour in which a digit is drawn \cite{arjovsky2019invariant,vedaldi2008invariant} is not relevant information for the task of classifying which number it is.}, given this is a very common application of CLIP in practice \cite{radford2021clip}.
 Importantly, these experiments serve as an additional way of measuring the subspaces’ ability to isolate task-relevant modes of variation in the CLIP representations.
 With this in mind, we consider the baseline zero-shot setting \cite{radford2021clip} which computes the cosine similarity between all images in the training sets' and names of the class labels' CLIP representations.
 In our case, rather than computing the cosine similarity of the CLIP representations with $S(\mathbf{z}_I, \mathbf{z}_T)$ we measure instead the similarity in the \textit{noun} subspace with $S\big(\Pi_N(\mathbf{z}_I), \mathbf{z}_T\big)$.
 We hypothesise that if the noun subspace indeed better isolates the object of an image--invariant to the particular style of the image--we should expect to see improvement to the baseline image classification.

 We show the Top-1 accuracies for a large variety of datasets in \cref{tab:zs-top1-vit-b-32}.
-We find the noun submanifold projection to lead to improved zero-shot classification on $14/15$ of the datasets considered with CLIP \texttt{ViT-B-32}.
+We find the noun submanifold projection to lead to improved zero-shot classification on $14/15$ of the datasets considered with CLIP \texttt{ViT-B-32}, and include a comparison to the Euclidean subspaces in \cref{fig:subspace-ablation} to further illustrate the benefit of the geometry-aware variant.
 This is without needing any prompt engineering or domain knowledge about each dataset separately, confirming that the subspaces serve the intended role of being able to isolate the visual modalities of interest automatically.
 For all results in this subsection, we project onto a relatively large $k:=500$ dimensional subspace for PCA, PGA, and the proposed method.
-Please see the supplementary material for full results on 2 more alternative CLIP architectures, and an ablation study showing the benefit of using the geometry-aware submanifold over the Euclidean subspaces.
+Please see the supplementary material for results on 2 more alternative CLIP architectures.